Sneethan/the-seekret/bot/README.md

 - Once per day
 - Up to 3 times total
 - In the designated saved jobs channel

+## 🧠 AI Job Matching

+The AI job matching feature:
+- Compares your resume against job listings
+- Provides a compatibility score (0-100%)
+- Highlights your key strengths that match the job
+- Identifies areas for improvement
+- Suggests how to tailor your resume for the specific job

+To use this feature:
+1. Upload your resume using `/upload_resume` command
+2. Click "Check Compatibility" on any job post
+3. View and manage your stored resume with `/view_resume`

 ## 📊 Console Output